-Table 6-12 concludes that there is potential for cumulative impacts during construction arising as a result of surface water run-off during construction of these other projects listed above if they are under construction at the same time as the Proposed Project..

-All projects have listed 'Adherence to CEMP and implementation of effective surface water management procedures' in application documents.
-Similarly the construction of the GDD will require adherence to a CEMP and surface water manamagent during construction and maintenance of SUDs during operation.
+Table 6-11 concludes that the only potential for cumulative impact during construction arises as a result of surface water run-off during construction of the permitted projects.
+All projects have listed 'Adherence to measures prescribed in the CEMP and implementation of effective surface water management procedures' in application documents.
+Similarly the construction of the GDD will require adherence to measures prescribed in the CEMP and surface water management during construction and maintenance of SUDs during operation.